Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-recovery-mode.rst

 .. ========================================================================================

 .. note::
-    Backup/Recovery mode is applicable only for MotoSuiveur Systems equipped with **MSCD** MS Controller and equipped with **MS-IRD**!
+    Backup/Recovery mode is applicable only for MotoSuiveur® Systems equipped with **MSCD** MS Controller and equipped with **MS-IRD**!

 .. note::
-    Backup/Recovery operation mode functions are intended for *unusual* situations during MotoSuiveur Systems operation.
+    Backup/Recovery operation mode functions are intended for *unusual* situations during MotoSuiveur® Systems operation.

 .. "function" vs "mode" vs "operation mode"